PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 other helper/late occurrences or changing the `optimize_layout_transpose_chains` guard.
 Commit and push only; do not create, reopen, or update a pull request.

+## Very-late layout-Transpose cleanup result characterization checkpoint

+`run_layout_transpose_cleanup()` returns a fixed five-key dictionary:
+`iterations`, identity removals, inverse-pair removals, inverse-fanout branch removals, and consecutive-pair compositions.
+The four rewrite counters cover operator rewrites, but the underlying owner calls unused-tensor pruning unconditionally.
+A zero-counter result can therefore omit a prune-only ModelIR change.
+The dictionary must not drive a stability or scan-elision guard without an independently sampled tensor-count delta.

+The lowerer has three direct occurrences.
+The earlier primary layout block and the very-late block are guarded raw expressions; the late-Concat occurrence is already retained as `_late_concat_transpose_layout_stats` with its shared pass state scope.
+A strict expected-failure contract selects only the very-late guarded call for `_very_late_layout_transpose_cleanup_stats`.

+The contract fixes the `optimize_layout_transpose_chains` guard, exact live LayoutState and diagnostics arguments, captured `_very_late_singleton_consecutive_reshape_results` predecessor, following rank-four broadcast-constant repair, and all three occurrence forms.
+The new target is observation-only and must have no consumer or additional graph work.

+At implementation, replace only the expression inside that guard with an assignment and update the existing three-occurrence accounting assertion.
+Do not change owner pruning, result schema, arguments, state-scope behavior, guard condition, adjacent calls, pass order, reconciliation, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- layout-Transpose owner, late-binary integration, terminal occurrence, singleton boundary, architecture, and pass-efficiency coverage:
+  `363 passed, 1 xfailed in 19.37s`
+- branch-changed broad suite plus the same owner and orchestration coverage:
+  `1427 passed, 1 xfailed in 24.34s`

+The sole strict expected failure is the intentionally unimplemented very-late layout-Transpose cleanup result retention contract above.
+Implement only the observation assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.